Stamp Duty

 See how much stamp duty you'll pay

-Stamp duty (transfer duty) is a state tax paid when you buy property in NSW.
-The amount depends on the purchase price, whether you’re a first home buyer, and whether you qualify for exemptions or concessions.
-This calculator gives you an estimate so you can budget for your purchase and compare different price points.
+Stamp duty — officially called transfer duty in NSW — is a state government tax paid when you purchase property.
+The amount depends on the purchase price, whether you're a first home buyer, and whether you qualify for exemptions or concessions.
+As of 2026, NSW stamp duty rates range from 1.25% for low-value properties to 7.00% for premium residential properties over $3,721,000.
+This calculator gives you an instant estimate so you can budget for your purchase and compare different price points.

-First home buyers may be eligible for the First Home Buyer Assistance Scheme (FHBAS), which can mean no stamp duty or a reduced amount on eligible properties.
-The calculator allows you to select your status and see the impact.
-For confirmation of your eligibility and exact figures, use the form at the top of this page for a free strategy call.
+First home buyers may be eligible for the First Home Buyer Assistance Scheme (FHBAS), which can mean no stamp duty at all on eligible properties up to $800,000, or a reduced amount up to $1,000,000.
+You may also be eligible for the First Home Owner Grant (FHOG) on new builds.
+For confirmation of your eligibility, use the form on this page for a free strategy call.

 Professional Calculator